 To register, please bring with you a sheet of paper with the following information.
 Please type or print clearly.
 The sheet should include your name, address, city, state, ZIP code, day and evening telephone number, and your email address (please print your email address very clearly), your profession or occupation and your business name, address and phone number.
 The registration sheet and donation is good for you and one other adult who is a spouse or partner and who lives in your home.
 It is also good for children under 18.

 We strongly encourage you to bring this and your donation with you pre-prepared so as to facilitate a smooth and swift entrance.

-If other adults come with you, they must register separately.
-If you don't bring this information with you, clearly printed, you will have to go to the Registration Table where someone to help you with the registration.
-Either way, once your registration is complete, you will be given an admission ticket that allows you to enter the service.
+If other adults come with you, they must donate and register separately.
+If you don't bring this information with you clearly printed and your donation, you will have to go to the registration table where there will be someone to help you with the registration and donation.
+Either way, once your registration and donation is complete, you will be given an admission ticket that allows you to enter the service.